Vishwaroopam: Controversies

 Vishwaroopam has been in the news for several critically viewed controversies.
 The first of this kind was the title naming issue, where the Hindu Makkal Katchi demanded the change from its current Sanskrit title to a purely Tamil one.
 When Kamal Haasan announced a Direct-To-Home premiere of the film, theatre owners demanded a rollback of this plan, as they feared major revenue losses to DTH service providers.
 Threatened by a complete exhibitor boycott of the film, Haasan agreed to release the film first in theatres.
 Later, Muslim civic organisations in Tamil Nadu demanded the ban of the film and claimed, that the film was defamatory to Islamic ethos and would hurt Muslim sentiments.
 Although the film was cleared by Central Board of Film Certification of India, District collectors in the state of Tamil Nadu gave orders to the theatre owners to not show the film, citing law and order problems, however the film released in other states with greater Muslim populations than in Tamil Nadu.
 The ban in Tamil Nadu triggered also the stop of screenings in neighbouring Indian states and foreign markets.

-Bollywood director Mahesh Bhatt condemned the actions instructed by Chief Minister of Tamil Nadu Jayalalitha as a critical attack on freedom of speech in India, of which she denied all allegations against her regarding political and business interests.
+Bollywood director Mahesh Bhatt condemned the actions instructed by Chief Minister of Tamil Nadu Jayalalithaa as a critical attack on freedom of speech in India, of which she denied all allegations against her regarding political and business interests.
 After persistent pressure to cut objectionable scenes, Kamal Haasan said that he could be forced to leave the state of Tamil Nadu and India, because he was "fed up at being played around in a dirty political game".
 He estimated the notional loss of revenue, due to banning policies, at almost ₹ 600 million.
 A mutual agreement with all 24 Muslim civic organisations was finally settled on 2 February 2013, when Haasan accepted to mute five scenes.
 Leela Samson, the then chairperson of the Central Board of Film Certification, condemned the allegations of the film being anti-Islamic stating that: "It is clearly cultural terrorism and the demand for a ban shows complete disregard to the certification given by a statutory body called the Censor Board.
 My team would have taken action if only the film had any objectionable content.
 A film goes through several levels before getting passed by the Censor Board".
-The National Award-winning critic Baradwaj Rangan mentioned "This film glorifies Islam, portraying the Muslim as an upstanding specimen who won’t think twice before punishing a wrongdoer from his own faith."